Passers By (1920 film)

 Passers By is a 1920 American silent romantic drama film directed by J. Stuart Blackton and starring Herbert Rawlinson, Leila Valentine and Ellen Burford.
 It was based on a 1911 West End play of the same title by C. Haddon Chambers, which had previously been made into the 1916 film Passers By.

-Synopsis
+Plot

 In England a young man falls in love with the governess to his stepsister's children.
 When she discovers about the potential relationship she does her best to sabotage it due to her snobbish attitudes.